 Using the Chase travel portal, every point from your Preferred Card is worth 1.25 cents towards travel, which means you can book $750 worth of flights on any airline with this 60,000-point bonus.
 Utilizing Chase transfer partners, you can turn that bonus into 60,000 Virgin Atlantic points – more than enough for a one-way flight to Europe in Delta One business class.
-Or transfer 35,000 points to Air France and book roundtrip flights to Hawaii.
-Or send them to United, Southwest, Hyatt hotels, and many other transfer partners.
+Or transfer them to United, Southwest, Hyatt hotels, and many other transfer partners.

 Read up on the best ways to use Chase points!

 Thrifty Tip: If you’ve got your first award redemption in mind, look for a pair of cards where you can double dip on the rewards.
 For example, Delta’s SkyMiles cards go well with American Express credit cards that earn transferrable Membership Rewards like the American Express Gold® Card, as these points transfer at a 1:1 ratio to Delta.

 If you've got a go-to airline, it still could be worth picking up one of their co-branded credit cards – not just for miles, but mainly for additional perks.
 Most co-branded airline credit cards will get you a free checked bag on each flight, and even better perks as you climb to higher-tier cards.

 For example, the Delta SkyMiles® Gold American Express Card gets you priority boarding a free checked bag on every Delta flight.
 Bags cost at least $30 each way, and much more for long-haul international flights.
 With $0 introductory annual fee and just $99 a year after that, it won't take you many flights to come out ahead.

 Step 5: Keep Building & Learning